KlaatuCarpenter/RockPaperScissors-frontend/README.md

 ## How to run this application
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 First clone this repository to your local folder.

+The app uses Alchemy as a RPC provider.
+You should provide your api key in .env file.
+In .env.example you can see the example of .env, which is essential for the app to work.

 Run
 ```npm install```